-Donovan, now on the mat, had his back towards the babyface dressing room and by the noise of the crowd, expected some wrestlers to simply pull them apart and it would be over with.
+Now on the mat, Donovan had his back towards the babyface dressing room and, by the crowd’s noise, expected some wrestlers to pull them apart, and it would be over with.

 "First thing I know," Donovan said, "I thought somebody dropped a brick on top of my head or something."
-He spun around and he saw Eddie Marlin, Jackie Fargo, and someone else.
-Donovan claims that Fargo had hit him on top of the head with a snubnose revolver.
+He spun around and saw Eddie Marlin, Jackie Fargo, and someone else.
+Donovan claims that Fargo had hit him on top of the head with a snub-nosed revolver.
 Donovan proceeded to get out of the ring and told Marlin, "Stay out of this.
 This is a shoot.
-This is strictly between me, Tojo and Fargo."
+This is strictly between me, Tojo, and Fargo."

 Eddie backed away.
-They had both a mutual friend who had died of cancer in ’64 so he believes that this might be the reason Eddie stopped his involvement.
+They had a mutual friend who died of cancer in ’64, so he believes that this might be why Eddie stopped his involvement.

 The Second Attack, Jack Donovan Barely Escapes Alive